 10.1 Appointments to the Jury Committee shall be made in advance of the award year and not later than the start of the ASIS&T annual meeting.

-10.3 Selection shall be made and the ASIS&T President, the Chair of the Information Science Education Committee, the Chair of the Awards and Honors Committee, and the ASIS&T Executive Director shall be notified by 60 days before the start of the ASIS&T annual meeting.
+10.3 Selection shall be made and the ASIS&T President, the Chair of the Education and Professional Advancement Committeee, the Chair of the Awards and Honors Committee, Clarivate Analytics, and the ASIS&T Executive Director shall be notified by 60 days before the start of the ASIS&T annual meeting.